-Where an employee is required to wear protective clothing (e.g. oilskins, gumboots, overalls, goggles, safety boots, bowling shoes, etc.), the employer must reimburse the employee on proof of purchase for the cost of purchasing such special clothing and equipment.
+Where an employee is required to wear protective clothing (e.g. oilskins, gumboots, overalls, goggles, safety boots, bowling shoes, etc.), the employer must reimburse the employee for the cost of purchasing such special clothing and equipment on proof of purchase.
 The employee is responsible for maintaining these items in a serviceable condition.
-The provisions of this subclause do not apply where the clothing and/or equipment is paid for by the employer.
+The reimbursement provisions of this subclause do not apply where the clothing and equipment is paid for by the employer.